Brandon Lowe Preview, Player Props: Rays vs. Guardians

 Brandon Lowe At The Plate

-- Lowe has picked up a hit in 53 of 90 games this season, with multiple hits 15 times.
+- Lowe has reached base via a hit in 53 games this season (of 91 played), and had multiple hits in 15 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.